UofUEpiBio/epiworld/model1.md

     - Vaccinated individuals have a reduced mortality rate `D(k,v) > D(k),` and recovered individuals `D(k,r) in (D(k,v), D(k)]`
     - Vaccinated individuals have an increased recovery rate `H(k,v) > H(k)`, whereas recovered's rate `H(k,r) in [H(k), H(k,v)).`

-    The sum of mortality and recovery rates is less than one, since the difference represents no change.
+    The sum of mortality and recovery rates is less than one since the difference represents no change.

     c.
 Each country vaccinates citizens at rate `V` function of `A` (availability) and `B` (citizens' acceptance rate.)
     d.
 In each country `i,` the entire population `N(i)` distributes between the following states: